okviz/okviz.github.io/_docs/get-started/installation.md

 ## Enable Custom Visuals

 After installing the visual, you need to check if custom visuals can be run in your organization.
-To do so, go to ***Tenant settings*** of the Admin portal and make sure that:
+To do so, go to [Tenant settings](https://app.powerbi.com/admin-portal/tenantSettings) of the admin portal and make sure that:

 - ***Allow visuals created using the Power BI SDK*** is enabled;

 - ***Add and use certified visuals only (block uncertified)*** is disabled.

-> **Smart Filter Pro**: The latter is required by Smart Filter Pro only as it is uncertified.
+> **Smart Filter Pro**: The latter option is required by Smart Filter Pro as it is uncertified.
 Find out why we did not apply for certification here: [Smart Filter Pro Certification](../smart-filter-pro/security.md#certification)

 <img src="images/admin-portal-cv.png" width="650">